Energy recycling: Current system

 Both waste heat recovery and CHP constitute "decentralized" energy production, which is in contrast to traditional "centralized" power generated at large power plants run by regional utilities.
 The “centralized” system has an average efficiency of 34 percent, requiring about three units of fuel to produce one unit of power.
 By capturing both heat and power, CHP and waste heat recovery projects have higher efficiencies.

-A 2007 Department of Energy study found the potential for 135,000 megawatts of CHP in the U.S., and a Lawrence Berkley National Laboratory study identified about 64,000 megawatts that could be obtained from industrial waste energy, not counting CHP.
+A 2007 Department of Energy study found the potential for 135,000 megawatts of CHP in the U.S., and a Lawrence Berkeley National Laboratory study identified about 64,000 megawatts that could be obtained from industrial waste energy, not counting CHP.
 These studies suggest about 200,000 megawatts—or 20% -- of total power capacity that could come from energy recycling in the U.S. Widespread use of energy recycling could therefore reduce global warming emissions by an estimated 20 percent.
 Indeed, as of 2005, about 42 percent of U.S. greenhouse gas pollution came from the production of electricity and 27 percent from the production of heat.

 Advocates contend that recycled energy costs less and has lower emissions than most other energy options in current use.

 Currently RecyclingEnergy Int.
 Corp. takes advantage of recycling energy in heat recovery ventilation and latent heat pump and CHCP.